 What a perineal suture is and why it is done

-How healing can typically feel
+How healing typically feels

 Common, plausible sensations